smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

   - Error conditions where SCONE signaling fails to reach the intended endpoints.

 ## Conformance Monitoring
-Network Elements providing SCONE throughput advice may consider implementing mechanisms to measure compliance, either per application flow or in aggregate.
+Network Elements providing SCONE throughput advice MAY consider implementing mechanisms to measure compliance, either per application flow or in aggregate.
 This allows network operators to validate advisory effectiveness and adjust policies.

 ## Standards Compliance